 It's important to review your investments regularly and rebalance your portfolio when appropriate.
 Staying invested doesn't mean being frozen in place.
 Regular portfolio maintenance helps to keep your portfolio from veering off course, and it also gives you the opportunity to keep your portfolio aligned with your long-term financial goals.

-Select an appropriate mix of quality investments rather than guessing which ones you think will perform the best.
-Consider including international equity investments as well as domestic large-, mid- and small-cap stocks.
+Select an appropriate mix of quality investments rather than guessing which ones will perform the best.
+Consider including international equity investments, as well as domestic large-, mid- and small-cap stocks.
 And consider adding high-yield bonds, as well as investment-grade bonds, to help improve the diversification of your fixed-income portfolio.

-On a related note, don’t try to guess which individual investments will perform best.
-Even when the outlook for a company or industry is favorable, it's almost impossible to say with any certainty which stock has the most "upside."
+Don't try to guess which individual investments will perform best.
+Even when the outlook for a company or industry is favorable, it's impossible to say with any certainty which stock has the most "upside."
 Avoid overconcentration, which results in taking too much risk in a few individual stocks or bonds.
-Diversifying your equity and fixed-income investments can help reduce your portfolio’s volatility.
+Diversifying your equity and fixed-income investments can help reduce your portfolio's volatility.

 Prepare to stay invested as stocks become more volatile.
-Sticking with the investments you own today is one of the most important lessons to hold onto, because those who exit for the sidelines usually fail to reinvest.
+Sticking with the investments you own today is one of the most important lessons to hold on to, because those who exit for the sidelines usually fail to reinvest.
 As we all know, you have to be invested to participate when stock prices rise.
-You’ll also be invested when they fall, but, historically, stocks have risen for more months than they’ve fallen – even since the end of 19992.
+You'll also be invested when they fall, but, historically, stocks have risen for more months than they have fallen – even since the end of 19991.

-Buy-and-hold is a simple strategy, but it’s not always easy to execute because it means staying invested when it feels like you should sell and doing nothing exactly when you most want to make changes.
-While some may criticize a long-term approach as unsophisticated, it’s a strategy that typically outperforms more “nimble” efforts3.
-As a result, it’s much more strategic than you may realize.
+Buy-and-hold is a simple strategy, but it’s not always easy to execute.
+It means staying invested when it feels like you should sell and doing nothing exactly when you most want to make changes.
+While some may criticize a long-term approach as unsophisticated, it’s a strategy that typically outperforms more nimble efforts2.
+As a result, it's much more strategic than you may realize.

 Whether you're new to investing or have been investing for years, you can always talk with an Edward Jones financial advisor to discuss your long-term financial goals.